USBCrypt™ User's Guide

 Note that some features of USBCrypt depend on support from Windows and not all versions and editions of Windows provide such support equally well.
 You are strongly advised to try the software before purchasing it to verify it's working well enough in your particular software environment.

-USBCrypt may work with some of the older versions of Windows, such as Windows XP, Vista, or Windows Server 2003 or 2008, but we do not support such configurations.
+USBCrypt may work with some of the older versions of Windows, such as Windows XP, Vista, or Windows 7, but we do not support such configurations.
 You are advised to thoroughly test the software on the unsupported versions of Windows prior to purchasing it, to make sure it operates according to your requirements "out of the box".

 USBCrypt is NOT compatible with Windows RT, Windows 95, 98, Me, Windows NT, Windows 2000, or any older version of Windows.
 USBCrypt is NOT compatible with Linux, OS X, or other operating systems that are not based on Windows.

 Both Encryptability and USBCrypt are encryption products that are used to create and manage Virtual Encrypted Disks.
 Both of these products allow you to create Virtual Encrypted Disks on both the internal and external storage devices, and access the encrypted files via the virtual drive letters, just like the real drives.
 They both use the same encryption methods and algorithms, and offer the same strength and protection against unauthorized access to the encrypted files and folders.

 They differ, however, in the ways they handle the Virtual Encrypted Disks: Encryptability was designed to better handle the Virtual Encrypted Disks on the stationary storage, such as non-removable hard drives, while USBCrypt is better suited for handling encryption of the removable drives.